RyanDBurke/coronavirus-genome-variant/README.md

-After the end of the semester I decided to revisit the project using a compiled language (C) for faster runtimes and also for some well-need practice with C. I'm proud to say I finished the project and learned a TON about dynamic-programming, text-compression for efficient look-ups, file-structure manangement, memory/pointers, and plenty more.
+After the end of the semester I decided to revisit the project using a compiled language (C) for faster runtimes and also for some well-need practice with C. I'm proud to say I finished the project and learned a TON about dynamic-programming, data-compression for efficient look-ups, file-structure manangement, memory/pointers, and plenty more.

 All thanks goes out to my my professor, Dr. Rob Patro, he was extremely helpful and I genuinely feel